Table of Contents

 Generally, the castle is open from Wednesday through Sunday and visitors get access to the entire property without a time limit.
 Admission is around £15 for adults.
 Its proximity to Belfast makes the castle well worth a visit!

-Hillsborough is the last stop on our tour of significant places in Queen Elizabeth II’s life, and from here you can continue to explore Northern Ireland, head south and travel Ireland by bus, or fly home from Belfast International Airport.
+Hillsborough is the last stop on our tour of significant places in Queen Elizabeth II’s life, and from here you can continue to explore towns in Northern Ireland, head south and travel Ireland by bus, or fly home from Belfast International Airport.

 How We Did It

 There are many ways to honor the life of Queen Elizabeth II and learn more about her fascinating legacy and British royalty in general.
 Touring some of the places that were most significant to the queen is a meaningful, memorable, and unique way to do so (while also getting to experience travel through the gorgeous landscapes of the UK!)

 Thanks to Wanderu, it’s also surprisingly simple and affordable to travel throughout the country by coach.
 If you visit all eight places, you’re looking at a total of just under $150, but keep in mind that it’s based on average bus and coach fares, so your total could be even less!
 Plus, you don’t have to deal with the hassle of getting a rental car, covering the cost of fuel, worrying about where to park, or — if you’re coming from outside the UK —how to drive on the left side of the road.

 Of course, you may want to visit just a few of these sites, or bop around London to see if there’s any tea about Harry and Meghan.
 Either way, head to Wanderu.com or download the free Wanderu app to compare ticket prices and ensure you get the best deal.

 And if you’re interested in more historical tours, check out some of our itineraries on the other side of the pond, heading to iconic sites in the lives of Martin Luther King, Jr. or Alexander Hamilton.